awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ## Configure AWS Tools for Windows PowerShell Session Settings<a name="walkthrough-powershell-settings"></a>

-Open **AWS Tools for Windows PowerShell** on your local computer and execute the following command to specify your credentials\.
+Open **AWS Tools for Windows PowerShell** on your local computer and run the following command to specify your credentials\.
 You must either have administrator privileges on the instances you want to configure or you must have been granted the appropriate permission in IAM\.
 For more information, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.

 ```
 Set-AWSCredentials –AccessKey key_name –SecretKey key_name